'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals | Goal.com

 "The energy they put on the pitch was incredible," Klopp told Sky.
 "I enjoyed the game a lot."

-It was another counterattack which sealed the win, Alisson Becker releasing Salah with a quick volley, Salah staying cool to hold off Dan James and beat De Gea.
+It was another counter-attack which sealed the win, Alisson Becker releasing Salah with a quick volleyed pass, Salah staying cool to hold off Dan James and beat De Gea.
 It was his first ever goal against United, and it was celebrated accordingly.

 Alisson's was the first assist by a Liverpool goalkeeper since Pepe Reina 2009.
-His celebrations, running the length of the field to leap on a topless Salah, had a touch of Reina about them too.
+His celebrations, running the length of the field to slide on his knees into a topless Salah, had a touch of Reina about them too.

 Then, came the song.
 Tempting fate?
 Not for Klopp.